 (formerly known as Schoeman Street)

 |086 144 1111 (t)|

 Different colleges may offer qualifications in different ways – this is referred to as a ‘mode of delivery’.
 Some colleges also offer blended learning (e-learning) facilities for some course content.
 A number of the larger campuses have Open Learning Centres.
 Further information can be given by the college on this aspect when applying or enrolling for course admission.

-What are these Qualifications Worth?
+What are TVET Qualifications Worth in Industry?

 In an effort to ensure that courses are relevant to the needs of commerce and industry, public colleges go to great lengths to secure linkages and partnerships with key role-players in commerce and industry and with the Sector Education and Training Authorities (SETA’s).
 A number of colleges have a management division devoted to this aspect.

 Public TVET colleges try as far as possible to facilitate job shadowing and practical workplace opportunities for top performing students.
 Many campuses also operate simulated enterprises to augment the need for practical exposure related to the course of study.

 In an increasingly globalised labour market, a number of public TVET Colleges have international partnerships with similar institutions in various parts of the world.
 This ensures that education and training is internationally benchmarked with best practice in diverse international settings